zarqman/log_sanity/README.md

 config.log_tags = [ :subdomain ]
 ```

-Just as Rails supports for text-style logs, you may use symbols (which call the named method on the `request` object), strings (logged literally), and Procs (which are passed `request` as a parameter).
+Just like Rails' support for text-style logs, you may use symbols (which call the named method on the `request` object), strings (logged literally), and Procs (which are passed `request` as a parameter).

 LogSanity takes these and adds them to the default request log entry (but not other log entries).
 If a tagged method (via symbol or Proc) returns a hash, it's merged directly into the output.
 Otherwise the return value is used as a string and give a key in the form `tag#` where # is automatically calculated.